wp-plugins/add-meta-tags/readme.txt

 2. Enable Metadata meta box in the screen options of the post editing panel.
 3. Metadata box in the post editing panel.
 4. Contact info entries added by Add-Meta-Tags (AMT) in the user profile page.

+== Upgrade Notice ==

+= 2.9 =

+In 2.9 publisher social media profile links can no longer be set in the WordPress user profile page.
+Please move such information to the `Publisher Settings` section of Add-Meta-Tags settings page (Settings->Metadata).

 == Changelog ==